mukundsadani07/Smart-LED/README.md

 # Smart-LED
 using Raspberry-Pi 3B
-This an IOT based smart-LED
+This is an IOT based smart-LED project.